clutonik/notes/docker/swarm/README.md

     - ```docker service create --name web --constraint=node.labels.dmz=true nginx:1.13.7```
 - To update a constraint on a service:
     - ```docker service update web --constraint-rm node.role==worker --constraint-add node.role==manager```
+- To add a placement preference to existing service:
+    - ```docker service update web --placement-pref-add=spread=node.labels.zone```
+- To remove a placement preference from existing service:
+    - ```docker service update web --placement-pref-rm=spread=node.labels.zone```
+- To add a placemement preference to a new service:
+    - ```docker service create --name web --placement-pref=spread=node.labels.zone nginx:1.13.7```

 #### Docker node commands:
 - To add a label to a node: